 Provision H.R.
-1427 (110 th Congress) H.R.
-1461 (109 th Congress) Single-Family Housing Goals The Director shall establish annual goals for the purchase by each enterprise of conventional, conforming, single-family, owner-occupied, purchase money mortgages financing housing for (1) low-income families, (2) very low-income families, and (3) families that reside in low-income areas.
+3221(House Approved May 8, 2008)/H.R.
+1427 H.R.
+3221 (Senate Approved July 11, 2008) Single-Family Housing Goals The Director shall establish annual goals for the purchase by each enterprise of conventional, conforming, single-family, owner-occupied, purchase money mortgages financing housing for (1) low-income families, (2) very low-income families, and (3) families that reside in low-income areas.
 The Director shall establish a separate low-income goal for mortgages used to refinance existing mortgages.
 (Sec.
-125) Identical provision, except that there was no refinance goal.
-Establishment of Single-family Housing Goals The target for the single-family housing goals (and subgoal) for a year shall be the average percentage, for the three most recently available years of data collected under the Home Mortgage Disclosure Act of 1975, of the number of conventional, conforming, single-family, owner-occupied, home-purchase mortgages originated in such year that serves such type of family, as determined by the Director.
+337) Similar, except for treatment of single-family rental units.
 (Sec.
-125) Identical provision.
-Authority to Increase Targets The Director may by regulation increase the single-family goals set out previously to reflect expected changes in market performance related to such information under the Home Mortgage Disclosure Act of 1975.
+1129) Authority to Increase Targets The Director may by regulation increase the single-family goals set out previously to reflect expected changes in market performance related to such information under the Home Mortgage Disclosure Act of 1975.
 In establishing such targets, the Director shall consider (1) national housing needs, (2) economic, housing, and demographic conditions, (3) the performance and effort of the enterprises toward achieving the housing goals in previous years, (4) the size of the conventional mortgage market serving each of the types of families relative to the size of the overall conventional mortgage market, and (5) the need to maintain the sound financial condition of the enterprises.
 (Sec.
-125) Identical provision.

-Provision H.R.
-1427 (110 th Congress) H.R.
-1461 (109 th Congress) Notice of Determination and Enterprise Comment Within 30 days of making a determination regarding housing goal compliance of an enterprise and before any public disclosure thereof, the Director shall provide notice of the determination to the enterprise, which shall include an analysis and comparison of the performance of the enterprise for the year and the targets for the year under this subsection.
-The Director shall provide each enterprise an opportunity to comment on the determination during the 30-day period beginning upon receipt by the enterprise of the notice.
-(Sec.
-125) Identical provision.
+337) No comparable provision.
 Multifamily Special Affordable Housing Goal The Director shall establish, by regulation, an annual goal for the purchase by each enterprise of each of the following types of mortgages on multifamily housing: (1) mortgages that finance dwelling units for low-income families, (2) mortgages that finance dwelling units for very low-income families, and (3) mortgages that finance dwelling units assisted by the low-income housing tax credit under section 42 of the Internal Revenue Code of 1986.
 (Sec.
-125) Identical provisions.
-Additional Requirements for Smaller Projects The Director shall establish, within the multifamily special affordable housing goal, additional requirements for the purchase by each enterprise of mortgages for multifamily housing projects of a smaller or limited size, which may be based on the number of dwelling units in the project or the amount of the mortgage, or both, and shall include multifamily housing projects of such smaller sizes as are typical among such projects that serve rural areas.
+337) The Director shall establish, by regulation, an annual goal for the purchase by each enterprise of mortgages on multifamily housing that (1) finance dwelling units affordable to very low-income families, and (2) that finance dwelling units assisted by the low-income housing tax credit.
 (Sec.
-125) Identical provision.
+1128)